-As of July 1, 2016, the Company performed its annual impairment review relative to goodwill and indefinite-lived intangible assets (principally non-amortizable trade names).
+As of July 1, 2017, the Company performed its annual impairment review relative to goodwill and indefinite-lived intangible assets (principally non-amortizable trade names).
 The Company performed the valuation analysis with the assistance of a third-party valuation adviser.
 To derive the fair value of its reporting units, the Company utilized both the income and market approaches.
-For the annual impairment testing in the fourth quarter of fiscal 2016, the Company used a weighted-average cost of capital, depending on the reporting unit, of 11.0% to 12.0% (12.0% to 13.5% at July 1, 2015) and a terminal growth rate of 3.0% (2.0% to 3.0% at July 1, 2015).
+For the annual impairment testing in the fourth quarter of fiscal 2017, the Company used a weighted-average cost of capital, depending on the reporting unit, of 9.0% to 10.5% (11.0% to 12.0% at July 1, 2016) and a terminal growth rate of 3.0% (3.0% at July 1, 2016).
 Under the market approach, the Company derived the fair value of its reporting units based on revenue and earnings multiples of comparable publicly-traded companies.
 As a corroborative source of information, the Company reconciles its estimated fair value to within a reasonable range of its market capitalization, which includes an assumed control premium (an adjustment reflecting an estimated fair value on a control basis), to verify the reasonableness of the fair value of its reporting units obtained through the aforementioned methods.
 The control premium is estimated based upon control premiums observed in comparable market transactions.
 To derive the fair value of its trade names, the Company utilized the "relief from royalty" approach.

-At July 1, 2016, approximately 90% of the Company's recorded goodwill and indefinite-lived purchased intangibles were concentrated within the JLG reporting unit in the access equipment segment.
-The impairment model assumes that the U.S. economy and construction spending will improve over time.
+At July 1, 2017, approximately 89% of the Company's recorded goodwill and indefinite-lived purchased intangibles were concentrated within the JLG reporting unit in the access equipment segment.
+The impairment model assumes that the U.S. economy and construction spending will continue to improve over time.
 Assumptions utilized in the impairment analysis are highly judgmental.
 While the Company currently believes that an impairment of intangible assets at JLG is unlikely, events and conditions that could result in the impairment of intangibles at JLG include a sharp decline in economic conditions, significantly increased pricing pressure on JLG's margins or other factors leading to reductions in expected long-term sales or profitability at JLG.
 Based on the Company's annual impairment review, the Company concluded that there was no impairment of goodwill.
 Changes in estimates or the application of alternative assumptions could have produced significantly different results.

-The following table presents changes in goodwill during fiscal 2016 and 2015 (in millions):
+The following table presents changes in goodwill during fiscal 2017 and 2016 (in millions):

-Access Equipment E Fire & Emergency Commerci Total Net goodwill at September 30, 2014 \$ 898.2 \$ 106.1 \$ 21.2 \$ 1,025.5 Foreign currency translation (27.0) (0.4) (27.4) Other 3.0 - 3.0 Net goodwill at September 30, 2015 874.2 106.1 20.8 1,001.1 Foreign currency translation 2.4 2.4 Net goodwill at September 30, 2016 \$ 876.6 \$ 106.1 \$ 20.8 \$ 1,003.5
+Access Equipment Fire & Emergency Com mercial Total Net goodwill at September 30, 2015 \$ 874.2 \$ 106.1 \$ 20.8 \$ 1,001.1 Foreign currency translation 2.4 2.4 Net goodwill at September 30, 2016 876.6 106.1 20.8 1,003.5 Foreign currency translation 9.3 0.2 9.5 Net goodwill at September 30, 2017 \$ 885.9 \$ 106.1 \$ 21.0 \$ 1,013.0